SEGroup8-2022/ResearchCellDatabase/README.md

 2. Enter the new directory

     `$ cd ResearchCellDatabase`

+3. Create a new directory for the database

+    `$ mkdir databases`

-3. Setup the database (with diesel-cli)
+4. Setup the database (with diesel-cli)
     - Create the database

         `$ diesel setup`